rgambord/c99-doc/doc/sections/7/12/6/11/index.rst

 .. _9899_7.12.6.11p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.6.11p2>`

-:ref:`2 <9899_7.12.6.11p2>` The logb functions extract the exponent of x, as a signed integer value in floating-point format.
+The logb functions extract the exponent of x, as a signed integer value in floating-point format.
 If x is subnormal it is treated as though it were normalized; thus, for positive finite x,

 ::